AntBlo/always-recompile-issue/README.md

 You can see that the two first reports `finished in 0.00s`

-And the third one reports `finished in 0.48s`
+And the third one reports `finished in 0.48s`, with two re-compilations.

 Is this expected behaviour?